IsaacChan127/DVMST-Net-Taxi-Demand-Prediction/README.md

-# DVMST-Net-Taxi-Demand-Prediction
+# DVMST-Net Taxi Demand Prediction (NYC)

+## Overview

-This project implements a deep learning–based taxi demand forecasting system using a spatio-temporal neural network architecture inspired by DVMST-Net.
-The model predicts short-term hourly taxi pickup demand for individual New York City taxi zones using historical demand patterns and temporal contextual features.
+This project implements a deep learning–based taxi demand forecasting system inspired by the DVMST-Net spatio-temporal architecture.
+The model predicts short-term hourly taxi pickup demand for individual New York City taxi zones using historical demand sequences and temporal contextual features.

-The implementation focuses on zone-level modelling, where each taxi zone is trained independently using historical demand sequences.
+The implementation focuses on zone-level modelling, where each taxi zone is trained independently using historical demand data.

+---

+## Dataset

+The model uses aggregated taxi pickup demand derived from the NYC Taxi and Limousine Commission (TLC) trip record dataset.

+Raw trip-level taxi data is transformed into a pivot matrix where:

+- Rows represent hourly timestamps.
+- Columns represent taxi pickup zones.

+Input data is loaded from: